Computer Overview and Configuration¶

 Connecting the Robot to a Wireless Network¶

-The easiest way to configure the wireless networking is to connect a monitor, keyboard, and mouse and use the Network Manager interface.
+The easiest way to configure the wireless networking is to connect a monitor, keyboard, and mouse and use Ubuntu’s Network Manager interface.

 It is recommended to install the chrony NTP client on both robots and desktops in order to keep their time synchronized.
-By default, robots do not ship with chrony installed.
-To install chrony on Ubuntu:
+By default, robots do ship with chrony installed, but did not initially.
+To install chrony in Ubuntu on an older robot:

 > sudo apt-get update > sudo apt-get install chrony